 When to Choose Bullet Cameras

-Bullet cameras excel in scenarios requiring long-distance monitoring and clear directional coverage.
-Their superior zoom capabilities and powerful infrared illumination make them perfect for monitoring parking lots, building perimeters, and loading docks.
-The larger housing accommodates advanced optics, delivering crisp footage at distances where dome cameras struggle.
+Bullet cameras excel in scenarios requiring long-distance monitoring and a clear directional view.
+Their zoom capabilities and high-output infrared illumination make them ideal for monitoring parking lots, building perimeters, and loading docks.
+The larger housing accommodates advanced optics, delivering crisp footage at distances that are demanding for dome cameras.

-Manufacturing facilities benefit from bullet cameras' ability to monitor specific production lines or equipment from strategic vantage points.
-The clear line of sight indication helps ensure compliance areas remain under constant surveillance, supporting both safety protocols and quality control initiatives.
+Manufacturing facilities benefit from bullet cameras' ability to monitor specific production lines or equipment from well-chosen vantage points.
+The clear line of sight helps confirm that regulated areas remain under constant monitoring, supporting both safety protocols and quality control initiatives.

 When Dome Cameras Make More Sense